adamblumoff/ZombieShooter/README.md

-# ZombieShooter
+#Undead Mayhem

-run ZombieShooter.exe to experience the final build that was submitted in our class, but the UI still needs a lot more polishing.
+download the zip file, extract the files, and run ZombieShooter.exe to play the game!